arifhidayat65/snake-head-php/README.md

 ## Classes

-Everything on this class using namespace `NagaBonar` for initialize.
+Everything on this class using namespace `DragonFruit` for initialize.

 ## Defining Variable
 Default Configuration